globant-ui/reactnativebootcamp/README.md

 ### Tools

 1. If you are on Windows you will need Android SDK and android emulator or device.
+   On Linux you will need Android SDK and android emulator or device.
-On Mac you can add Xcode and iOS Simulator
+   On Mac you can add Xcode and iOS Simulator or Android SDK and android emulator or device.

+   Note: For Android we recommend installing Andoid Studio, that comes with SDK

 2. Install Node and NPM [NodeJS LTS](https://nodejs.org/en/download/)